ANRGUSC/covid19_risk_estimation/README.md

 “Covid-19.csv”, “lacounty_covid.json”, “population.json”, “Covid-19-density.csv”

 Output:
--Computing and displaying the histogram of risk scores as well as Rt across all communities -Generating a csv file for showing a heatmap of risk scores
+* Computing and displaying the histogram of risk scores as well as Rt across all communities
+* Generating a csv file for showing a heatmap of risk scores

 Parameters:
 * number_of_days_passed_from_16th: #days passed March 16,2020 (e.g. it is 84 until June 7, 2020)